Everything You Need to Know About Customer Churn

 For SaaS companies, retaining users and increasing customer lifetime value is critical to success.
 Churn poses a constant threat to this goal.
 But, once you’ve identified the primary causes of friction across the customer journey, your team will have all of the tools you need to manage churn before customers ever leave.

 The most important thing to remember is that this is a continuous process.
-After you’ve tweaked your product and customer service strategy to improve user experience, keep monitoring the health of your accounts to stay ahead of any issues down the road.
+After you’ve tweaked your product and service strategy to improve the customer experience, keep monitoring the health of your accounts to stay ahead of any issues down the road.

 Once you have your churn strategy down to a science, you’ll quickly see the benefits for both your users and your company.